-For the intermediate-cost estimate, a level interest rate of 4.25 percent was assumed.
-This is somewhat above the average yield of the total investments of the old-age and survivors insurance trust fund as of December 31, 1968 (3.98 percent), but is below the corresponding rate for the disability insurance trust fund (4.64 percent); the rate applicable for new investments for both trust funds for December 1968 was 5% percent.
-The interest rates for the low- and high-cost estimates were assumed at 4.75 and 3.75 percent, respectively.
+For the intermediate-cost estimate, a level interest rate of 4.75 percent was assumed.
+This is somewhat above the average yield of the total investments of the old-age and survivors insurance trust fund as of December 31, 1969 (4.66 percent), but is below the corresponding rate for the disability insurance trust fund (5.40 percent); the rate applicable for new investments for both trust funds for December 1969 was 71⁄4 percent.
+The interest rates for the low-cost and high-cost estimates were assumed at 5.25 percent and 4.25 percent, respectively.